A daily blog of my robotics journey in SF, Summer 2025

 Friday, 30th of May

-- I started working on the first problem set of the Introduction to Flow Matching and Diffusion Models course.
-I initially expected the course to take about 3 days, but it's looking more like 5–6.
-Still, I think it's a worthwhile investment — building a solid understanding of diffusion models is important for where things are heading.
+I started working on the first problem set of the Introduction to Flow Matching and Diffusion Models course.
+I initially expected the course to take about three days, but it’s looking more like five–six.
+Still, I think it’s a worthwhile investment — a solid understanding of diffusion models is important for where things are heading.

 Thursday, 29th of May

-- The next subsection in the AI for Robotics book covered diffusion models.
-While I understand the basic idea behind them, I still don’t grasp them at the fundamental level I’d like to.
-This has bothered me occasionally — but consistently — for the past two years.
-Diffusion models keep appearing in more domains: first images, then video, then proteins, and now I’m seeing how leading robotics models are increasingly based on diffusion as well.
+The next subsection in the AI for Robotics book covered diffusion models.
+While I understand the basic idea, I still don’t grasp them at the fundamental level I’d like.
+This has bothered me consistently for the past two years.
+Diffusion models show up everywhere now: images, video, proteins — and increasingly in leading robotics models.

-- Two months ago, I came across a course titled Introduction to Flow Matching and Diffusion Models by Peter Holderrieth and bookmarked it.
+Two months ago, I bookmarked the course Introduction to Flow Matching and Diffusion Models by Peter Holderrieth.
 Now, during my first week in San Francisco, I’m in a good headspace and not feeling rushed.
-I’ve decided it’s a great time to finally work through the course.
+It felt like the right time to work through it.

-- This is admittedly a detour from a detour — reading the AI for Robotics book instead of making faster progress on the chess robot — but I’m confident that a deep understanding of diffusion models will pay off significantly over the next few years.
-It’s the right kind of decision.
+This is admittedly a detour from a detour — reading the AI for Robotics book instead of making faster progress on the chess robot — but I’m confident that deep understanding will pay off over the next few years.

-- I also came across this demo on X, showing a robot automating repetitive manual tasks, starting with electronics assembly.
-It’s an interesting concept.
-However, an even more compelling approach might be to begin with teleoperation, especially by workers in threshold countries.
-This would eliminate the need for model training at the start and take advantage of wage arbitrage.
-Over time, these teleoperated sessions could generate large-scale interaction data, which could be used to train task-specific models.
-As performance improves, less teleoperation would be needed due to emerging generalisation capabilities.
+I also came across this demo on X, showing a robot automating repetitive manual tasks, starting with electronics assembly.
+An even more compelling approach might be to begin with teleoperation, especially by workers in threshold countries.
+This removes the need for model training at the start and uses wage arbitrage.
+Over time, these teleoperated sessions generate large-scale interaction data, which can train task-specific models.
+As those improve, less teleoperation is needed due to emerging generalisation.
 Eventually, this data could support training a foundation model capable of zero-shot generalisation across a wide range of manual tasks.

 Wednesday, 28th of May

-I continued reading the Robotics for AI book, covering pages 120-220.
+I continued reading the AI for Robotics book, covering pages 120–220.
 The chapter after point clouds focused on robotic foundation models.
-I found the following interesting in particular:
+I found the following especially interesting:

-- I was already familiar with the Kaplan et al. scaling laws paper, but this section introduced me to the Chinchilla paper and its replication studies, which refine our understanding of compute-efficient scaling.
+I already knew the Kaplan et al. scaling-laws paper, but this section introduced me to the Chinchilla paper and its replication studies, which refine our understanding of compute-efficient scaling.
 They show how to optimally allocate data and model size for a given compute budget.

-- The paper Scaling Data-Constrained Language Models had a few striking takeaways:
+The paper Scaling Data-Constrained Language Models had a few striking findings:

 These two robotics papers sounded interesting:

-- SayCan: A two-stage framework: The overall execution is brittle - failure in any one skill causes the entire task to fail.
+SayCan: A two-stage framework.
+The overall execution is brittle — failure in any single skill causes the whole task to fail.

-- It also predicts the success of each individual skill primitive given the robot’s state and environment.
+It also predicts the success of each skill primitive given the robot’s state and environment.

-- Inner Monologue: Builds on SayCan by adding feedback and retries.
-The LLM reflects on whether a subtask was successful and can reattempt it, allowing for a more robust closed-loop system.
+Inner Monologue: Builds on SayCan by adding feedback and retries.
+The LLM reflects on whether a subtask succeeded and can reattempt it, making the system more robust.

-I noted these papers down to maybe have a look at later
+I noted these papers down to explore later

-Random Idea I had: I’m curious whether you could bootstrap robotic learning by starting with a basic pre-trained skill (e.g. "pick up a ball and place it in a basket"), then use an LLM to generate small task variations (e.g. place it on a shelf instead), and evaluate whether the outcome was successful.
-This could provide self-supervised training signals and gradually expand the robot’s skill set without manual labeling.
+I’m curious whether you could bootstrap robotic learning by starting with a single pre-trained skill (e.g. “pick up a ball and place it in a basket”), then use an LLM to generate small task variations (e.g. place it on a shelf instead) and evaluate whether the outcome succeeded.
+This could provide self-supervised signals and steadily expand the robot’s skill set without manual labelling.

 A bit sick and learning about point clouds